 What’s great about round diamond shapes

-Round is the most popular of the diamond shapes for an engagement ring, and it holds this title because the round brilliant cut is designed to produce maximum brightness, fire and sparkle in a colorless diamond.
+Round is the most popular of the diamond engagement ring shapes, and it holds this title because the round brilliant cut is designed to produce maximum brightness, fire and sparkle in a colorless diamond.
 The modern round brilliant cut diamond has a round girdle outline, 56 symmetrically placed triangular and kite-shaped facets, a table facet and an optional culet facet, for a total of 57 or 58 facets.

 Lapidaries have been cutting round diamonds for centuries, but it wasn’t until the invention of the bruting machine in the early 1870s that a round diamond could be more easily made with a pleasing, symmetrical outline.
 The first of these was the old European cut diamond, a precursor to the modern round brilliant cut but with a higher crown and greater total depth than its modern counterpart.
 The old European cut is still a popular choice for brides wanting an antique look.